brianwade1/Bayesian_Opt_NN_Building_Heating_Loads/README.md

 ## Dataset

 The data for this project is from the UCI Machine Learning Repository titled [Energy Efficiency Data Set](https://archive.ics.uci.edu/ml/datasets/Energy+efficiency).
 It is composed of 768 samples of data created by Angeliki Xifara [[1]](#References) for buildings with different architecture characteristics in Athens, Greece.
 The dataset was also explored by Sadeghi et. al. [[2]](#References).
-Some of the below variable descriptions are from that paper as well.

 ### Input Features